 Personality traits: Independent - ambitious - individualistic - self-sufficient - innovative - ambitious - bold - non-conformist - daring - curious - authentic - adventurous

 The Explorer archetype is freedom personified.
 The Explorer craves adventure and self-discovery by exploring new, authentic experiences that the world has to offer.
-Adventure is the preferred means to achieve enlightenment and self-fulfillment.
+Adventure is the preferred means to achieve enlightenment and self-fulfilment.
 These brands invite their audience to embark on an exciting journey with them.
-They encourage their customers to be independent, express their individuality and take initiative so that they may grow.
+They encourage their customers to be independent, to express their individuality and to take initiative so that they may grow.

 The Explorer brands like to stay on top of the newest trends and they delight in unexpected discoveries.
-They are autonomous, ambitious and innovative.
-They are also nonconformist and they desire to be free of any constraints that might tamper with their freedom and personal growth.
+They're autonomous, ambitious and innovative.
+They're also nonconformist and they desire to be free of any constraints that might tamper with their freedom and personal growth.
 However, instead of challenging the establishment like the Hero or Outlaw, they simply reject it and opt for a different path altogether.